 The weight limit for this ride is 198 lb/90 kg, please enquire if you are an experienced rider exceeding this weight.

-On the camping portion of the ride, small dome tents are utilised.
+Small dome tents are utilised during the camping portion of the ride.
 The camp is prepared by the camp staff and single tents can be requested for no extra cost.
 Facilities available while camping include a long drop toilet.
-In the desert, the main purpose of bathing is to remove dust, not sweat due to the dry climate.
-Warm water can be requested for washing every evening and one night you will camp at a hot spring.
+In the desert, the main purpose of bathing is to remove dust, not sweat, due to the dry climate.
+Warm water can be requested for washing every evening, and on one night the camp is at a hot spring.

-The last night is spent in a comfortable, middle of the range hotel with twin or double beds and ensuite bathrooms.
+The last night is spent in a comfortable, mid-range hotel with twin or double beds and ensuite bathrooms.

 Meals are prepared by the chef and are typically North African: lamb dishes, couscous, tagines, salads and traditional sweets with fresh fruit.
 Vegetarian food is available on request, however it is not possible to accommodate other dietary requirements at this time.
 Please check with your travel consultant if you have any questions regarding this.